LMS and the Medical Device Industry

 1. Customizing Training Modules

 A solid LMS program allows instructors and management to customize all of the content contained within each course.
 It’s even possible to create entirely new courses.
 This can benefit the medical device sector substantially when new products hit the assembly line that employees need to be familiar with.

-Custom graphics and videos sourced from various places can be uploaded to courses as well.
+Custom graphics and videos sourced from various places can also be uploaded to courses.
 Having the ability to design custom courses can accommodate any changes that are implemented very quickly.

 The medical device industry is constantly changing.
 Having this type of ability ensures that your organization can stay competitive.

 2. Compliant with 21 CFR Part 11